appbaseio/vue-reactivesearch/.github/CONTRIBUTING..md

 ## Web

-1. You can run the following command from `vue-reactivesearch` root which will start the babel watchers inside `/reactivecore` and `/web`.
+1. You can run the following command from `reactivesearch-vue` root which will start the babel watchers inside `/reactivecore` and `/web`.
 This will let you make changes to these projects on the fly and the files will be transpiled and updated instantly:

 ```bash
 yarn dev:web